visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - Search uses a prepared index for speed.
 - Published public content can appear in results.
-- Documents can be found by text inside attached readable PDFs.
+- Documents can be found by text inside attached readable PDFs and DOCX files.
 - Scanned PDFs are not searchable unless OCR text already exists.
+- Older `.doc` files are not text-extracted; convert them to DOCX or PDF first.
 - Snippets and highlights are created only for search result display.
 - Autocomplete uses the same indexed search system.
 - Administrators manage search from Settings -> Search.